tkrajina/gpxpy/README.md

 ## GPX tools

-Additional command-line tools for handling GPX can be downloaded here <https://github.com/tkrajina/gpx-cmd-tools> or installed with:
+Additional command-line tools for GPX files can be downloaded here <https://github.com/tkrajina/gpx-cmd-tools> or installed with:

 ```
 pip install gpx-cmd-tools